 Luther College student researches HSA protein applications

 Human serum albumin is the most abundant protein found in human blood plasma.
-Megan Roozeboom, Luther College senior of Oskaloosa, Iowa, is using steady-state fluorescence spectroscopy to research how curcuminoids, a major component of the spice turmeric, bind with HSA for her summer research project at the college.
+Emily Fuller, Luther College junior of Bettendorf, Iowa, is researching the interactions between curcuminoids and Human Serum Albumin using steady-state fluorescence spectroscopy for her summer research project at the college.

 The curcuminoid-HSA complex has many potential applications, including use in a cancer treatment called photodynamic drug therapy.
 Curcuminoids are photoactive molecules “” they react to a specific wavelength of light “” and once excited, react to form reactive oxygen species.
 A reactive oxygen species can then trigger cellular apoptosis, programmed cell death, leading to the death of the cancer cell.
 The HSA protein carries the drug (curcuminoid) to the cancer site before it is excited, and then the drug is released, allowing for the therapy to occur.